jobuntux/psgc/docs/dev/tests.md

 [![Tests](https://github.com/jobuntux/psgc/actions/workflows/ci.yml/badge.svg)](https://github.com/jobuntux/psgc/actions/workflows/ci.yml)

-This project uses Vitest to ensure the PSGC dataset and utilities are consistent.
+Jest is used in this project to verify the consistency of the PSGC dataset and utilities.

 ## Running tests locally